Motion to Adorn

 No, but I mean, it's also not worth fighting about to some degree, too.

-You know, I guess you don't know that in middle school, particularly if you're bringing chaos energy wherever you go.
+And I guess you don't know that in middle school, particularly if you're bringing chaos energy wherever you go.
+Yeah, exactly.

 And I think the big tipping point was for similar reasons.